Thursday, November 21, 2024

 GPU: 3050RTX (4-6GB vRAM)

-The 3050RTX is an interesting GPU because there are three versions: 3050RTX 4GB vRAM and 3050RTX 6GB vRAM, 3050Ti 4GB vRAM.
+The 3050RTX series are tricky.
+There are three versions: 3050RTX 4GB vRAM and 3050RTX 6GB vRAM, 3050Ti 4GB vRAM.

 Usually I’d list the 4GB vRAM version of the 3050RTX as the first laptop or another 4GB laptop but this year I found the 3050RTX with 6GB vRAM under 700 dollars.
+Remember more vRAM = handle bigger models with ease.

-6GB vRAM 3050RTX vs 4GB vRAM 3050RTX:
+6GB vRAM 3050RTX vs 4GB vRAM 3050RTX

-If you are a student, it’s definitely OVERKILL.
-You’d be better off with the laptops that have a 4GB vRAM GPU.
-But here’s the thing: this laptop isn’t that much more expensive than those 4GB vRAM dGPU laptops so why not spend a bit more and get you something that’s going to be future proof for several several years into the field (assuming you work as a 3D CAD designer).
+But here’s the thing: 3050RTX laptops (at least some) aren’t that much more expensive than laptops with 4GB vRAM dGPUs so why not spend a bit more to get yourself something that’s going to be future proof for several several years to come (assuming you end up working as a 3D CAD designer).

 – Find ANY laptop with a 2-4GB vRAM (or borrow one).